 And the Way is only one, JESUS CHRIST.

 “The Living God” appears no less than thirty times in all of Scripture, four of which are in the book of Hebrews.

 These things are serious because we’re dealing with eternity and we’re dealing with the “Living God” as Hebrews puts it.

 We are in an area of Scripture where even angels fear to tread.

 Because [Hebrews 6] has precipitated more questions in the minds of people than almost any other portion of Scripture.

-It is a portion of Scripture that has been totally ‘twisted’ all out of shape.
-It has caused a lot of people to have fear that they should not.
+It is a portion of Scripture that has been totally ‘twisted’ all out of shape, and has caused a lot of people to have a fear that they should not.